 Dealing with infant jet lag was much simpler, since she was able to sleep on and off throughout the day as we were sightseeing, just as she would have done at home.
 Then at night everything was dark and quiet, again similar to what she would experience at home.
 After that first night, she was back to her usual sleeping routine and we didn’t experience any other baby jet lag symptoms on that trip.

 We had a very similar experience taking our toddler to London and Paris and dealing with toddler jet lag.
-This time she didn’t sleep much on our overnight flight, but slept on and off throughout the first day while we were sightseeing.
+This time she didn’t sleep much on our overnight flight, but slept on and off throughout the first day in our travel stroller while we were sightseeing.
 Sticking to local schedule, though we were all exhausted, we stayed awake as long as we could.

 By early evening, we were all sound asleep, but we still had toddler jet lag to contend with.
 She woke up a few hours later and wouldn’t settle.
 She was up for a few hours, but we kept it quiet and dark.
 We also made sure not to sleep in too long in the morning and forced ourselves up around 8am.
 From there we stuck very closely to our typical at home routine for naps and bedtime.
 That was it for her jet lag symptoms.